 Ol Tukai Lodge offers a prime location inside the park at the foot of Mount Kilimanjaro, with spectacular scenery and wildlife.
 The property is fenced; however, we saw many elephants walking close to the fence, which was pretty cool.

-Another top choice for accommodations for us in Amboseli was Elewana Tortilis Camp Amboseli.
-Unfortunately, they sold out for our dates, so I highly recommend allocating a year to plan and book an African safari if time allows.
+Another one of our top choices for accommodations in Amboseli was Elewana Tortilis Camp Amboseli.
+Unfortunately, they sold out for our dates, so I highly recommend allocating at least a year to plan and book your safari.

 Day 8-10: Diani Beach